benfalk/blog/source/_posts/2015-06-17-setting-up-for-failure.markdown

 ### Unclear Objectives

-This has many faces to it, but it boils down to vague descriptions of what is trying to be accomplished by a project.
+This has many faces to it, but it boils down to vague descriptions of what is to be accomplished by a project.
 One of the best ways to identify if you have unclear objectives is when there is a lack of metrics to measure success.
 If you can't measure success, it becomes difficult to produce anything.
-The project will continue to shift as the "general" feeling there isn't success.
-If you have.
+The project will continue to shift if the "general feeling" is there isn't success.
+If you have a poor description of the problem and a problem describing how you can measure success you are setting yourself for a hard time.

 ### Corporate Structure

+There are *way* to many of these go into; but perhaps the best way to distill this problem down is with the problem of silos.
+When people speak about silos they sometimes refer to "marketing" versus "development".
+Here is the business dictionary term for "silo mentality."

+> A mind-set present in an organization when certain departments or sectors do
+> not wish to share information  with others in the same company.
+This type of
+> mentality can reduce the efficiency of the overall operation, reduce morale,
+> and may contribute to the demise of a productive company culture.

+This leads to what appears to be sudden and irrational changes to product between departments.
+So much time is wasted working towards a goal that is changing when that goal information is not shared with other departments sooner.

 ### Distrust

+Just hearing the word causes anxiety and tension in many developers.
+When management can't trust their employees and vise-versa productivity always seems to come crawling to a snails pace.
+After some heavy reflection I have come to the conclusion _most_ people don't distrust others at the unhealthy levels that begin to kill your chances for success.